 Beef + Lamb New Zealand’s Senior Advisor on Biosecurity and Animal Welfare, Will Halliday, says the new regulations, that came into force in May, require tails be docked to a length no shorter than the distal end of the caudal fold.
-This should ensure that the docked tail will be long enough to cover the vulva in a ewe lamb and the equivalent length in a male.

 He says these changes have been flagged for a couple of years, but they are now in place and farmers need to comply with these regulatory changes.

 "Before docking gets underway, I recommend farmers familiarise themselves with the required tail length and importantly, make sure everyone else working in the docking gang knows it too."